Blog

 These numbers underscore how common and costly dog bites are in Florida.
 They also highlight why the state’s strict liability law is so important: with this many incidents occurring, victims need a clear and accessible legal path to compensation.

-What to Do After a Dog Bite in Florida
+What to Do After a Florida Dog Bite

 If you have been bitten by a dog, the actions you take in the hours and days following the attack can significantly impact both your health and your legal case.